Freedom of religion in Romania: Legal framework

 The constitution prohibits restricting freedom of thought, opinion, conscience or religious beliefs, as well as prohibiting forcing individuals to espouse a religious belief contrary to their convictions.
-It stipulates all religions are independent from the state and have the freedom to organize "in accordance with their own statutes" under terms defined by the law.
-The law specifies the state’s recognition of the "important role of the Romanian Orthodox Church" as well as the role of "other churches and denominations as recognized by the national history" of the country.
+It stipulates all religions are independent from the state and have the freedom to organise "in accordance with their own statutes" under terms defined by the law.
+The law specifies the state’s recognition of the "important role of the Romanian Orthodox Church" as well as the role of "other churches and denominations as recognised by the national history" of the country.

 The constitution also states religious denominations shall be autonomous and enjoy state support, including the facilitation of religious assistance in the army, hospitals, penitentiaries, retirement homes, and orphanages.
 The law forbids public authorities or private legal entities from asking individuals to specify their religion, with the exception of the census.

-Classification of religious organizations
+Classification of religious organisations

 The provisions of the law devoted to religion stipulate a three-tier system of religious classification with "religious denominations" at the highest level, followed by "religious associations," and "religious groups" at the most basic level.
-Organizations in the top two tiers are legal entities, while religious groups are not.
+Organisations in the top two tiers are legal entities, while religious groups are not.
 Under separate provisions of the law governing associations and foundations, civil associations may also engage in religious activities and have the status of legal entities.

-Both religious denominations and religious associations may own or rent property, publish or import religious literature, proselytize, establish and operate schools or hospitals, own cemeteries, and receive tax exemptions on income and buildings used for religious, educational, or other social purposes.
+Both religious denominations and religious associations may own or rent property, publish or import religious literature, proselytise, establish and operate schools or hospitals, own cemeteries, and receive tax exemptions on income and buildings used for religious, educational, or other social purposes.
 Religious groups have no legal status to engage in such activities; however, they may practice their religious beliefs, including in public.

-The law entitles all types of religious organizations to bury their deceased members in cemeteries belonging to other religious organizations – with the exception of Jewish and Muslim cemeteries – in localities where they do not have cemeteries of their own and where there is no public cemetery.
+The law entitles all types of religious organisations to bury their deceased members in cemeteries belonging to other religious organisations – with the exception of Jewish and Muslim cemeteries – in localities where they do not have cemeteries of their own and where there is no public cemetery.
 Public cemeteries must have separate sections for each religious denomination if requested by the denominations operating in the locality.